aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/observability.md

 ## OTEL Export to External Platforms

-### Dual Platform Export
+### Single Platform Export

-When OTEL is enabled, AgentCore Runtime automatically exports telemetry to:
+When OTEL is enabled, AgentCore Runtime exports telemetry to **one platform at a time**:

-1. **AWS CloudWatch** (always enabled when OTEL is on)
+- **If Braintrust credentials are NOT set**: Telemetry exports to **CloudWatch only**
   - CloudWatch Logs: Structured OTEL logs in `otel-rt-logs` stream
-   - Distributed traces via X-Ray (trace context exported)
+  - CloudWatch Traces: Full distributed traces with all spans and operations
-   - CloudWatch GenAI Observability: Agent monitoring interface
+  - CloudWatch GenAI Observability: Agent-level metrics and invocation details

-2. **Braintrust** (optional, requires OTEL_EXPORTER_OTLP_ENDPOINT)
+- **If Braintrust credentials ARE set**: Telemetry exports to **Braintrust only**
+  - Braintrust receives all OTEL spans and traces via Strands telemetry initialization
-   - LLM-specific metrics
+  - CloudWatch still receives runtime logs and basic metrics
+  - Traces in Braintrust show full low-level details (LLM calls, tool invocations, etc.)

+### Observable Differences by Platform

+#### CloudWatch (No Braintrust Configured)

+**What you see**:
+- Agent-level metrics: invocation count, success/failure rates
+- Session information: conversation history and context
+- Full traces: Complete view of all operations and timing
+- Details: See exactly what happens inside each trace (all tool calls, LLM interactions, etc.)

+**Best for**: Comprehensive debugging and understanding agent internals

+#### Braintrust (With Credentials Configured)

+**What you see**:
+- Agent-level metrics: Same as CloudWatch (invocation count, etc.)
+- Trace visibility: Shows that an invocation happened, but NOT the internal details
-   - Cost tracking
+- LLM-specific data: Cost tracking, quality scores, custom metrics
-   - Quality scores
-   - Custom trace visualization
+- Low-level details: Available in Braintrust, NOT in CloudWatch

+**Trade-off**: Less visibility in CloudWatch, more detailed observability in Braintrust platform

+**Best for**: External observability platform with LLM-specific insights

+#### CloudWatch APM (Agent Services)

+**What you see**:
+- Built-in agent dashboards for monitoring
+- Agent performance metrics across time
+- Error rates and trends

+**Best for**: Quick operational overview of agent health

+See [demo.md](./demo.md) for detailed examples and screenshots of each platform's capabilities.

 ### How Export Works